Jules Sylvester: Career

 He has appeared in numerous television shows including a series of appearances on The Tonight Show with Jay Leno and his own 2002 series Wild Adventures.
-He handled the snakes in the film Snakes on a Plane.
+He handled snakes for the films Pee-wee's Big Adventure, Ernest Saves Christmas, Indiana Jones and the Last Crusade and Snakes on a Plane.
 He was also a guest on The Bernie Mac Show.
 He has also made multiple appearances on Spike TV's 1000 Ways to Die, in segments dealing with animal-related deaths.
 In 2006, he claimed that after 40 years of snake handling he had never been bitten.
 He also appeared as a snake handler in an episode of CSI: Crime Scene Investigation, "Got Murder."

 He also professionally trains mammals including rhinos, wolves and lions.

-In 2012, he appeared in Animal Movers in Episode 2: "The Tortoise and the Hare-Raising Cobra."
-He transported Cobras to Florida.
+In 2012, he appeared in Animal Movers in Episode 2: "The Tortoise and the Hare-Raising Cobra".
+He transported cobras to Florida.

 On 19 February 2020, he appeared in Ryan's Mystery Playdate in Season 2 Episode 20, the first segment "Ryan's Jungle Lovin' Playdate".
 Later that year, Sylvester handled ants on the set of scenes for "The Guy for This", the third episode of the fifth season of Better Call Saul.

 Personal life

-He is married to Sue Sylvester in 1987.
+He has been married to Sue Sylvester since 1987.